core-wg/oscore/draft-ietf-core-object-security.md

 A client receiving a response containing the OSCORE option SHALL perform the following steps:

-1. Discard Code and all options marked in {{fig-option-protection}} with 'x' in column E, present in the received message.
+1. Discard Code and all options which may be class E (marked in {{fig-option-protection}} with 'x' in column E) present in the received message.
 For example, ETag Outer option is discarded, as well as Max-Age Outer option.

 2. Retrieve the Recipient Context associated with the Token.
 Decompress the COSE Object ({{compression}}).
 If either the decompression or the COSE message fails to decode, then go to 9.